 “The proudest moment of my life is when Mike Neighbors called and offered me the job here,” Love said.
 “I never thought I would get an opportunity to coach at home.
 I will forever be grateful to Coach Neighbors.
 He gave me the opportunity of a lifetime.”

 Love joined Neighbors’ staff back when he was initially hired at Arkansas in 2017, coming on as an assistant coach.
 Her ability to connect with players was the reason she was hired, and her ability to do so successfully has played a key role in developing Neighbors’ program on the Hill.
 Her move to Recruiting Coordinator has been a stroke of genius from Neighbors, as Love has helped the Razorbacks reel in some of the best recruits in the state of Arkansas during her two year tenure at the position.
-These players include current Hogs Maryam Dauda and Jersey Wolfenbarger, both five-star recruits and McDonald’s All-American Jersey Wolfenbarger.
+These players include current Hogs Maryam Dauda and Jersey Wolfenbarger, both five-star recruits and McDonald’s All-American recipients.

 “She is valuable because of her knowledge,” Associate Head Coach Todd Schaefer said.
 “Although our student-athletes get more resources than any other student-athletes in any generation, it’s still not easy.
 What I love about Pauline is that nothing has been easy for her, either.
 So when our players reach out to her, and they are going through something hard, she can speak to them through her own experiences.
 When she talks to them, it is coming from the heart.
 And it wasn’t that long ago for her, so they know it’s real.
 She’s just got an infectious personality.
 She can talk to and get along with anybody.
 She’s got what Coach calls a ‘chameleon personality’: she can morph to fit into any situation.
 She can relate to anyone anywhere.
 It is truly amazing.”